mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 And also, Dōgen Zenji says:

-> If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.
+> If you devote yourself to one thing exclusively and consider it to be practicing, even lying down will become tedious.

-That means, you can practice hard ... making the most of your spare moments of lying down...
+That means, you can practice hard ... making the most of your spare moments of lying down ...

 *[Tape change.]*

 ...
 “If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.”
-So you really [want to] go on and on, making the most of your spare moments.
+So you really go on and on, making the most of your spare moments.

 When I was at Eiheiji monastery, my position was one of the clerks.
 The task of the clerk in Eiheiji monastery is a very difficult one for the monks, because they can’t find any chance to do zazen and to participate in the other activities.
 Because it’s pretty busy, so you have to exactly devote yourself to taking care of your task.

 But *I* wanted to participate in the ceremonies and other activities, and zazen.

 Well, if you try to find [it], you can find the opportunity to do this.
 So I did it.
 Not always, because the task always forces you to do this instead of doing something else, so very naturally you cannot do it.
 But if you try to find the opportunity to do this or that, very naturally you can do it.

 So I did it.
 And many people said, “You are crazy”; “you are stupid.”
 But, well, I just kept doing it.
 Because I was very moved by the spirit of zazen mentioned by Hashimoto Roshi, so I did it.

 I didn’t want to do something strange apart from the other monks; I was not against others’ doing.
 So I tried to find the opportunity to do zazen and other activities.
-While the other monks, my friends, slept in their bed, took a nap, et cetera, [...]
+While the other monks, my friends, slept in bed, took a nap, et cetera, [...]
 I went to zazen and other activities.

 So, I think that is what Dōgen Zenji mentions here: “If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.”